 3. A brand becomes self-explanatory

-In the long term, your brand becomes a synonym for your business, and vice versa.
+In the long term, your brand becomes a synonym for your business and vice versa.
 Setting out your brand objectives early on only helps prepare you for success in the future.
 To put it in Matt Landau’s words, “there’s a reason McDonald’s uses giant yellow arches […].
 It’s because a brand is the quickest way to explain what a business has to offer”.

 If your vacation rental brand is recognizable, memorable and has a catchy name, you’re halfway there.
 If you have a logo that speaks for your business, even better.
-Both first-time and return customers alike will draw associations between your brand and what it means for them.
+Both first-time and return guests alike will draw associations between your brand and what it means for them.

 There are few people who see a bitten apple these days and don’t immediately think of the technology giant, or a tick and the slogan ‘just do it’ without thinking of Nike.